pycom/pycom-documentation/docnotes/syntax.md

 ## Keyword Arguments

 `Keyword Arguments` refer to the arguments that are passed into a constructor \(upon referencing a class object\).
-When passing values into a MicroPython constructor it is not always required to specify the name of the argument and instead rely on the order of the arguments passed as to describe what they refer to.
+When passing values into a MicroPython constructor, it is not always required to specify the name of the argument.
+You can instead rely on the order of the arguments passed as to describe what they refer to.
 In the example below, it can be seen that the argument `mode` is passed into the `i2c.init()` method without specifying a name.

 The values of the arguments \(as seen in the examples/docs\) refer to the default values that are passed into the constructor if nothing is provided.